 A: Tickets to RSX are non-refundable.
 You can however pass on your ticket to another dancer of the same role (e.g. followers can pass on tickets to other followers and leaders can pass on tickets to other leaders).
-If you do pass on your ticket please email us at email@example.com to let us know the name and contact details of who is taking your ticket to that we can update our records for the Welcome Desk.
+If you do transfer your ticket please email us at firstname.lastname@example.org to let us know the name and contact details of who is taking your ticket to that we can update our records for the Welcome Desk.

 What are the Terms & Conditions and why do I have to agree with them before I can register?